 When there is a feeling of belongingness healthily, then things flow fine in our lives.
 But when this belongingness is flowing in an unhealthy way, for example, if the child feels that to belong to the system, he needs to sacrifice his happiness or his free will to create new experiences in life; then this belongingness turns into chains of bondage.
 True belongingness is a freedom one experiences at all levels.
 Being within the system, feeling that you are a part of the system; but at the same time, you’re blessed with the freedom to make your own choices.
 There is guilt when you create new experiences for yourself.

-Today, to be a part of the society, to feel that belongingness to our families, we often make choices out of force and not out of the heart.
+Today, to be a part of the society and feel belongingness to our families, we often make choices out of force.
 For example, in some families, the parents and other members ask too many questions about your emotions, or there is not enough mental space given to think out of the box.
 Another example can be the unsaid expectation of carrying on the same family business as the ascendants.
 Even though in this case may be the new generation wants to try their hands on something new, some inner calling they would like to pursue.
 But they cannot express it as the family tradition disbars you from feeling any of it.

 In terms of spiritual belongingness, we give each other a safe place to heal their emotions at their own pace.
 If there is something out of alignment, there are no judgments; instead, there is more oneness and encouragement to bring in that alignment.
 True Belongingness is freedom from any expectations said or unsaid; instead there is a sense of responsibility towards each other’s growth in all the facets of life.
 My urge to people reading this article is to see the bigger picture of belongingness.
 It is time to let go off that conscience created out fear and the need that if certain things aren’t followed, then the sense of belongingness is dismissed.
 Let the sun of freedom rise along with the moon of responsibility.
 We need to become empowered enough to understand the true essence of freedom and responsibility, as to how they walk hand in hand.